marq24/UUID0xFD6FTracer/README.md

 ## English
-Main purpose of the app is to scan your current environment for active devices running an application that make use of Google's & Apple's _Exposure Notification Framework_ (like the German CoronaWarnApp) or the StopCovid France App (which is not based on the framework - but use a similar technology to trace randomized anonymous contact information).
+Main purpose of the app is to scan your current environment for active devices running an application that make use of Google's & Apple's _Exposure Notification Framework_ (like the German CoronaWarnApp) or the TousAntiCovid (France) App (which is not based on the framework - but use a similar technology to trace randomized anonymous contact information).

 [Read all details and additional downbload options...](/README_en.md)